The River Liffey

 The north quays include Arran Quay, Aston Quay, Bachelor’s Walk, Custom House Quay, Eden Quay, Ellis Quay, Inns Quay, North Wall Quay, Ormond Quay (Upper and Lower), and Wolfe Tone Quay.

 It was proposed in 2006 to change the names of at least two on the list to those of famous Irish writers.

 James Joyce refers to the “bowsies on the quay“.

-Recent years have seen much development on the Quays, with the addition of linear parks and overhanging boardwalks with pleasant continental-style coffee kiosks that give the riverbanks a cosmopolitan air, even if at night this mainly takes the form of comatose drunks, glue sniffers, junkies and rent boys.
+Recent years have seen much development on the Quays, with the addition of linear parks and overhanging boardwalks with pleasant continental-style coffee kiosks that give the riverbanks a cosmopolitan air, even if at night this mainly takes the form of comatose drunks, junkies, glue sniffers and ragged rent boys.

 A well-known sight for much of the C20th, the Lady Patricia, Lady Gwendolyn and Miranda Guinness were ships with special collapsible funnels to pass under the low Liffey Bridges at very specific times between low and high tides, used to export Guinness across the Irish Sea.